tomkalmar/Reflectometry-dummy-measurement/README.md

 * lock-in amplifier
 * voltage supply

-There are simulation for various sweep measurements with these instruments in the notebook.
+There are simulation for various 1D and 2D sweep measurements with these instruments in the notebook.